 A direct quotation occurs when someone reports what another person said from the viewpoint of that original speaker.
 People usually expect that this kind of quotation will represent the original speaker's exact words.
+In the example below, John would have said "I" when referring to himself, so the narrator, who is reporting John's words, uses the word "I" in the quotation to refer to John.
+To show that these are John's exact words, many languages put the words between quotation marks: "".

-In the example below, John would This page answers the question: What are direct and indirect quotations?
+This page answers the question: What are direct and indirect quotations?